Mobile App Download and Usage Statistics (2020)

 We just finished looking at the Apple App Store availability.
 So I wanted to jump right in and show you the number of apps available for download on the Google Play Store.

 As you can see, the graph doesn’t have the same trajectory as the Apple graph for this same category.
-We’re actually seeing a drop in app availability after mid 2017.
+We actually saw a drop in app availability after mid 2017.
+Although the number of apps have been steadily rising ever since.

 Why is this happening?